wintwah243/wintwah243/README.md

 <ul>
   <li>I'm a software engineering student & a community enthusiast.</li>
   <li>Currently a fourth-year CS student at UCSY.</li>
-  <li>Fun Fact: I’m more attracted to people with EQ than just IQ </li>
 </ul>

 <!-- GitHub contribution-snake -->